jclif/eudaimonia/know_more.md

-Since: 6/26/12
->The only good is knowledge, and the only evil is ignorance.
+The only good is knowledge, and the only evil is ignorance.

-#Short Stories:
+##Short Stories:

-##Finished
+###Finished
 1. Miss Temptation, by Kurt Vonnegut
 2. A Hunger Artist, by Franz Kafka
 3. Signs and Symbols By Vladimir Nabokov